-Ms. Cohen is the principal advisor on issues pertaining to sexual assault, sexual harassment and suicide prevention and response, within the Office of the Assistant Secretary of the Navy (Manpower and Reserve Affairs).
+Melissa Cohen is the principal advisor on issues pertaining to sexual assault, sexual harassment and suicide prevention and response, within the Office of the Assistant Secretary of the Navy (Manpower and Reserve Affairs).

-Ms. Cohen entered the Senior Executive Service in January 2019.
+Cohen entered the Senior Executive Service in January 2019.
 Prior to her current position, she was the Director of the Personnel Studies and Oversight office for the United States Marine Corps.
 There she served as an advisor to the Assistant Commandant of the Marine Corps, recommending needed policy changes to enhance efforts to attract, assign and retain talented Marines and civilians.

-Ms. Cohen has served in a number of leadership positions in the non-profit sector.
+She started her Marine Corps career in 2010 with the Sexual Assault Prevention and Response program at the Headquarters level.
+As Branch Head, she was responsible for all policy, training, and supportive services.
+Ms. Cohen provided guidance on violence prevention and response strategies, working in close partnership with leaders across the Department of Defense.
+Cohen has served in a number of leadership positions in the non-profit sector.
 Earlier in her career, she was an Executive Director for a counseling agency for at-risk individuals and families.
 She was also the Coordinator for the first Sexual Assault Forensic Examination (SAFE) Center in Wake County, North Carolina.
 In that capacity, she ensured coordinated crisis response care for survivors of sexual assault and domestic violence, as well as served as the Chairperson for the Sexual Assault Response Team.

-Ms. Cohen received her Bachelor of Science degree in psychology from the University of Florida (UF) in 1994 and her Master of Education (M.Ed.) and Education Specialist (Ed.S.) degrees, with a counseling focus, from UF in 1996.
+Cohen received her Bachelor of Science degree in psychology from the University of Florida (UF) in 1994 and her Master of Education (M.Ed.) and Education Specialist (Ed.S.) degrees, with a counseling focus, from UF in 1996.
 She has received the Department of the Navy Superior Civilian Service Award and the Meritorious Civilian Service Award.